BrianPugh/cyclopts/docs/source/api.rst

       :type: str

       Group name used for the help-panel and for group-referenced-by-string.
-      Typically this is a title, so the first character should be capitalized.
+      This is a title, so the first character should be capitalized.

    .. attribute:: help
       :type: str